 As a parent, are you a yeller?
 Most parents understand that yelling at their kids does not really accomplish anything.
 We know that there are probably some better forms of communication and more effective ways to accomplish our goals.
-But, did you know that yelling is also bad for our kids?
+However, did you know that yelling is also bad for our kids?

 When Yelling Happens